Virginia Medicaid – Transferring a Home to a Sibling

 Mary is widowed.
 She lives in the home she and her sister Sarah inherited from their parents.
 Sarah moves in with Mary, and lives in the home for one year.
 Mary unfortunately has a stroke, and needs nursing home level care.
 Mary can gift her ½ interest in the home to Sarah without causing a Medicaid disqualification period.

 Disclaimer: this, like all Medicaid transfers, is carefully reviewed by the government and must be done precisely right.
-I encourage those with Virginia Medicaid questions to call (757) 659-0006 to see what Medicaid strategies may be right for you.
+I encourage those with Virginia Medicaid questions to call The Heritage Law Group to see what Medicaid strategies may be right for you.